 Songs in general, and jazz standards in particular, tend to repeat patterns and repetitive harmonic successions.
-It is important to understand how these chord patterns are organised and the structure of the pieces as a whole.
-This will allow you to play in a more relaxed, and consequently more creative, way.
+It is important to understand well how these chord successions are organised and the structure of the songs as a whole.
+You will then be able to play more relaxed, and consequently more creatively.
 In this lesson we will therefore discuss form and structure in jazz standards, and in the song repertoire.

 Jazz tunes tend to have a very repetitive structure, the most typical being 32 measures, divided into sections of 8 measures each.
 The performance of all 32 measures is called a chorus and normally each soloist improvises on one or more whole choruses, before giving way to the next soloist.